ckrapu/vectorgeo/README.md

 # VectorGeo
 `vectorgeo` performs the data engineering, model training, and inference routines for producing a globally-available geospatial vector embedding data product for use in machine learning for Earth & environment and geographic similarity search.
 Broadly, the architecture is composed of several parts:

-- Data cleaning, extraction, and feature engineering is conducted in Metaflow using Copernicus Land Cover data
+- Data cleaning, extraction, and feature engineering is conducted in Metaflow using Copernicus Land Cover and GMTED digital elevation model data
 - Model training and inference is done using Keras in MetaFlow
 - Results are served from Aurora PostgreSQL, making use of the `pgvector` and PostGIS functionality unavailable in Pinecone, Weaviate, or other vector DB providers